-- (c) New Accounting Standards and Interpretations (cont'd) - - IFRS 4 Insurance Contracts Amendments regarding the application of IFRS 9 'Financial Instruments' with IFRS 4 'Insurance Contracts' (effective for accounting periods beginning on or after 1 January 2018). - Financial Instruments Amendments regarding the application of IFRS 9 'Financial Instruments' with IFRS 4 'Insurance Contracts' (effective for accounting periods beginning on or after 1 January 2018). - IFRS 9 Financial Instruments Amendments regarding prepayment features with negative compensation (effective for accounting periods beginning on or after 1 January 2019). - IFRS 15 Revenue from Contracts with Customers (effective for accounting periods beginning on or after 1 January 2018). - IFRS 16 Leases (effective for accounting periods beginning on or after 1 January 2019). - IFRS 17 Insurance Contracts (effective for accounting periods beginning on or after 1 January 2021). - IAS 28 Investment in Associates Amendments regarding the long-term interests in associates and Joint Ventures (effective for accounting periods beginning on or after 1 January 2019). - IAS 40 Investment Property Amendments regarding the transfer of investment property (effective for accounting periods beginning on or after 1 July 2018). - IFRIC 22 Foreign Currency Transactions and Advance Consideration (effective for accounting periods beginning on or after 1 January 2018). - IFRIC 23 Uncertainty over Income Tax Treatments (effective for accounting periods beginning on or after 1 January 2019).
+- (c) New accounting standards and interpretations (cont'd) - - IFRS 3 Business Combinations Amendments to clarify the definition of a business (effective for accounting periods beginning on or after 1 January 2020). - IFRS 3 Business Combinations Amendments resulting from Annual Improvements 2015-2017 Cycle Re-measurement of previously held interest (effective for accounting periods beginning on or after 1 January 2019). - Financial Instruments Amendments regarding prepayment features with negative compensation and modifications of financial liabilities (effective for accounting periods beginning on or after 1 January 2019). - Financial Instruments Amendments regarding prepayment features with negative compensation (effective for accounting periods beginning on or after 1 January 2019). - IFRS 11 Joint Arrangements Amendments resulting from Annual Improvements 2015-2017 Cycle Re-measurement of previously held interest (effective for accounting periods beginning on or after 1 January 2019). - IAS 23 Borrowing Costs Amendments resulting from Annual Improvements 2015-2017 Cycle Borrowing costs eligible for capitalization (effective for accounting periods beginning on or after 1 January 2019). - IAS 28 Investment in Associates Amendments regarding the long-term interests in associates and Joint Ventures (effective for accounting periods beginning on or after 1 January 2019). - IAS 40 Investment Property Amendments regarding the transfer of investment property (effective for accounting periods beginning on or after 1 July 2018). - IFRIC 23 Uncertainty over Income Tax Treatments (effective for accounting periods beginning on or after 1 January 2019).